alyxwithay/alyxwithay.github.io/_posts/2014-11-21-Results-Section-Tables-and-Figures.md

 - **Make figure! for modeling results**
 - **correlation calculations for the delay data**
 - **force OTU11 in the model in addition to the others to test the delay data and see if makes a diff, also look up the results for the 5model+OTU11**
+- **do leaps with all the filtered otus** 1/28/15, running
+	- also rerunning with 50 OTUs, which were picked from after filtering again the abundance, doing the rf, recalculate correlations?
+	- try eliminating 283 from 5 model because is low in abundance, then see how performs

 - The criteria for picking the otus, these results can be listed in supplementary tables possibly.
 	- *12/1/14, made file with info for table, now make pretty*